pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-04-katakolo-deserted-katakolo.md

 Our anchor was holding.
 Our boat was safe.
 The sun was coming up and the wind was slowly decreasing to the low 30's.
 There was nothing else to do than watch some harbor tv.
 The harbormaster passed by, gave me a thumbs up.
 I felt pretty smug after that, sitting there in my pajamas.
 I considered having tea and biscuits.
 I should have brought my dressing gown and pipe.

 An hour later, the gale had passed.
-The wind shrunk to a gentle zephir, the sun was out.
+The wind shrunk to a gentle zephyr, the sun was out.
 The contrast with a few hours before was striking.
 A beautiful morning to hoist up a motorboat that had sunk during the gale.

 {{< image src="IMG_7081.jpg" alt="Get up, it's a beautiful morning" ratio="3x2" >}}